bowaybilly/mmt-api/README.md

 ## Before code can be deployed to production environment:

-1. I will remove the hard coded Authentication token and save it in a database or production environment variable:
+1. I will remove the hard coded Authentication token and save it in a database or production environment variable
-2. I will also remove the hard coded connection string and save it in an azure vault or production environmeent:
+2. I will also remove the hard coded connection string and save it in an azure vault or production environmeent